akashlevy/Solve24/README.md

 etc.

 ## Solver
-This program is a solver for 24 that brute forces all possible results.
-It has three modes depending on which lines you decomment.
+This program is a Python3 solver for 24 that brute forces all possible results.
+It has three modes depending on which lines you uncomment.

 ### Mode 1
 Get the number of solutions for all possible puzzles